sotastudio/TYPO3.Extbase.FlexSlider/README.md

 ## Fluid Templating

+Hint at the beginning: If you want to use special objects/vars in Partials, you'll need to pass them through as an argument, e.g.

+	<f:render partial="JavaScript"
+	          arguments="{settings: settings, data: data, configuration: configuration}"/>

 ### Storing the templates somewhere else

 Really?
 That's easy - just adjust the following lines to your needs and put them into the TypoScript Constants.